BitcoinQnA/bitcoiner.guide-legacy-/index.md

 ### About

-I’ve been in the so called ‘Crypto Space’ since the 2017 bull run.
-Back then I was clueless and spent far too much money on things that, let’s say…weren’t Bitcoin.
-In the 3 years that have passed, it’s fair to say that I’ve become well and truly coin monogamous.
-Bitcoin has me hooked and every day is a quest to stay up to date, learn about the latest developments, listen to the latest podcast or read the latest article.

-As my knowledge has slowly started to grow (I still have a lot to learn), I began to try and give back through education.
+Just your average Joe with a 9-5 job and a passion for learning about Bitcoin.
+As my knowledge increases I try to give back through education.
 I am not a programmer or developer, nor do I have any prior technical experience.
 I have been fortunate enough to speak regularly with some smart and generous people who help me understand these complex topics, which I then try to present in an approachable way for others to learn.

 This page is a single collection of my contributions that I can point people towards when starting out.
 If you find it valuable, please share it with your peers.

 <br/>